Kamperhub/kamperhub-app/Users/placeholder/Dev/firebase-studio-prototyper/JOURNEY_IMPLEMENTATION_PLAN.md

 # KamperHub "Journey" Feature Implementation Plan

 This document outlines the phased, step-by-step implementation of the new "Journey" feature, replacing the previous multi-stop waypoint system.
 Each phase will be implemented and approved sequentially to ensure stability and quality.
+This plan has been updated to include critical technical considerations for performance, security, and data consistency.

 ---

 ## **Phase 1: Foundation Cleanup & Simplification**

-**Objective:** Remove the buggy waypoint system to create a stable foundation for the new architecture.
+**Objective:** Remove the buggy waypoint system to create a stable, clean foundation for the new architecture.

--   [x] **UI:** Remove the "Add Waypoint" button and associated form fields from the Trip Planner client component (`TripPlannerClient.tsx`).
+-   [ ] **UI:** Remove the "Add Waypoint" button and associated form fields from the Trip Planner client component (`TripPlannerClient.tsx`).
--   [x] **API:** Simplify the Directions API (`/api/directions/route.ts`) to only accept a single start and end location.
+-   [ ] **API:** Simplify the Directions API (`/api/directions/route.ts`) to only accept a single start and end location.
 Remove all waypoint processing logic.
--   [x] **Data Types:** Update the core `LoggedTrip` and `TripPlannerFormValues` types in `src/types/tripplanner.ts` to remove the `waypoints` array.
-This ensures type safety across the application.
+-   [ ] **Data Types:** Update the core `LoggedTrip` and `TripPlannerFormValues` types in `src/types/tripplanner.ts` to remove the `waypoints` array.
+-   [ ] **CRITICAL - Data Migration:** Implement a one-time script or server function to iterate through all existing `LoggedTrip` documents in Firestore and remove the now-obsolete `waypoints` field using `FieldValue.delete()`.
+This prevents "dead data" and potential client-side errors.
+-   [ ] **CRITICAL - Security Rules:** Review and remove any Firestore security rules that specifically validated the old `waypoints` array structure.

--   **Verification:** Confirm that the Trip Planner now correctly calculates a simple A-to-B route and that all UI elements related to waypoints are gone.
+**Verification:** The Trip Planner correctly calculates a simple A-to-B route.
+All UI related to waypoints is gone.
+The Firestore database no longer contains `waypoints` fields on trip documents.

 ---